-Numerous studies have shown that marriage is good for men's health, but it turns out that we women get to reap some pretty sweet rewards, too!
-Check out these stand-out benefits (and think about moving up your wedding date!):
+Numerous studies have shown that marriage is good for men's health, but it turns out that women also get to reap some pretty sweet rewards too.
+Check out these stand-out benefits (and think about moving up your wedding date).

-It's good for the heart: Heart disease is top cause of death for women, but amazingly, married women may experience greater heart health.
-According to a large Finish study, single women are two-thirds more likely to suffer from a heart attack than married women.
+Heart disease is top cause of death for women, but amazingly, married women may experience greater heart health.
+According to a large Finnish study, single women are two-thirds more likely to suffer from a heart attack than married women.

-It's good for your bank account: According to the latest research, married women tend to earn more money than single women.
-(And, one recent study found that men are more attracted to women with higher salaries and career stability, so good going, married gals!)
+According to some research, married women tend to earn more money than single women.
+(And, one study found that men are more attracted to women with higher salaries and career stability, so good going, married gals!)

 Several studies over the past years indicate that married women are less likely to be diagnosed with breast cancer than single women.